Extraltodeus/RosaceKeyboard/README.md

 It requires pygame and pyautogui in order to run.

 How to use :
-turn on your controller
+-turn on your controller
-start it :D
+-start it :D